I HEARD THE BELLS ON CHRISTMAS DAY

 Fast-forward 157 years later and Longfellow’s poem, “Christmas Bells,” later adapted with music by John Baptiste Calkin and rebranded as “I Heard The Bells On Christmas Day,” is a hidden treasure in the pantheon on holiday carols we remember each season.

-However, despite its innocent title, “I Heard The Bells On Christmas Day” is not the typical, happy carol we’re accustomed to singing.
-Rather, it is a raw and personal faith story of finding peace, joy and hope at Christmas amidst the backdrop of trial and tribulation.
+However, despite its innocent title, “I Heard The Bells On Christmas Day” is not the typical, happy carol we are accustomed to singing.
+Rather, it is a raw and personal faith story of finding peace, joy, and hope at Christmas amidst the backdrop of trial and tribulation.

 Yet in the midst of darkness surrounding, he managed to cling to hope despite his fleshly inclination to doubt God’s sovereignty.
 His lyrics, shifting back and forth between faith and doubt, demonstrate the need for all of us to preach God’s Word to our hearts, especially when trials overwhelm, pain is unbearable, and hope seems virtually impossible to attain.